Keringalvin/code-challenge-2/README.md

 ## Deployed Version

-The deployed version of this application can be accessed at
+The deployed version of this application can be accessed at [deployed link] (https://keringalvin.github.io/code-challenge-2/)

 ## About the Project